kr-colab/disperseNN/README.md

 - `threads`: number of threads

 ### Prediction: using pre-processed tensors
-In some cases, e.g. if the tree sequences are very large, it may instead be useful to pre-process a number of simulations up front (outside of `disperseNN`).
+In some cases we may not want to work with tree sequences, e.g. if the tree sequences are very large or if using a different simulator.
+Instead it may be useful to pre-process a number of simulations up front (outside of `disperseNN`), and provide the ready-to-go tensors straight to `disperseNN`.
 Genotypes, genomic positions, sample locations, and the sampling width, should be saved as .npy.

 ```
 python disperseNN.py --predict --min_n 50 --max_n 50 --num_snps 5000 --genome_length 100000000 --recapitate False --mutate True --phase 1 --polarize 2 --preprocess --geno_list geno_list.txt --loc_list loc_list.txt --pos_list pos_list.txt --samplewidth_list sample_widths.txt --target_list target_list.txt --load_weights Saved_models/out136_2400.12_model.hdf5 --training_mean -0.9874806682910889 --training_sd 1.8579295139087375 --num_pred 1000 --batch_size 10 --threads 10 --out out1 --seed 123451